-Our pets are very important to us as man’s best friends and as family members too.
+Our pets are significant to us as man’s best friends and family members.
 We will do everything to keep them safe at all times.
-Emergencies can happen at any moment that we are not aware of and can happen countless times.
-We may never fully prevent such things from happening.
+Emergencies can happen at any moment that we are unaware of and can happen countless times.
+We may never entirely prevent such things from happening.
 However, we can prepare ourselves and also our pets.

 Protecting your pets in case of potential danger